Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

 By the \kl{universal property of pullbacks}, there exist unique morphisms $o_{r_p}$ and $i_{r_p}$ that make the diagram commute, and thus by \kl{pullback-pullback decomposition}, we find that the squares marked $(\dag_{\beta_1})$, $(\dag_{\beta_2})$, $(*_{\beta_1})$ and $(*_{\beta_2})$ are pullbacks. \begin{itemize} \item Since axiom \kl(notationVKa){(V-iii-a)} of the definition of \kl{vertical weak adhesive HLR categories} holds in $\bfC$ (i.e., if \kl(ssm){pushouts along $\cM$-morphisms are stable under $\cM$-pullbacks}), the squares marked $(\dag_{\beta_1})$ and $(\dag_{\beta_2})$ are pushouts. \item For \kl{DPO-semantics}, since \kl(notationVKa){(V-iii-a)} holds in $\bfC$, the squares marked $(*_{\beta_1})$ and $(*_{\beta_2})$ are pushouts. \item For \kl{SqPO-semantics}, by \kl{stability of FPCs under pullbacks}, $(*_{\beta_1})$ and $(*_{\beta_2})$ are FPCs. \end{itemize} It then remains to demonstrate that the construction provided indeed yields a pullback in $\bD_1$.
 To this end, consider a diagram as below, where the upper blue squares encode a span in $\bD_1$ that together with the cospan in $\bD_1$ that was already depicted in~\eqref{eq:proof:D1PBcrDCa} yields a commutative square in $\bD_1$:

 We have to prove that there exists a unique mediating morphism in $\bD_1$ (i.e., the dashed $\bD_0$-morphisms that make the diagram commute, and such that the squares marked $(\dag_{\gamma})$ and $(*_{\gamma})$ are of the correct kinds for the given semantics: \begin{itemize} \item By the \kl{universal property of pullbacks}, there exist uniquely the morphisms $\bar{n}$, $\bar{k}$ and $\bar{m}$ marked with dashed arrows in~\eqref{eq:proof:D1PBcrDCc}, which make the diagram commute.
-By the \kl(ssm){decomposition property of $\cM$-morphisms}, these morphisms are moreover in $\cM$. \item By \kl{pushout-pullback decomposition}, the square marked $(\dag_{\gamma})$ is a pushout. \item For the case of \kl{DPO-semantics}, yet again by \kl{pushout-pullback decomposition}, the square marked $(*_{\gamma})$ is a pushout. \item For the case of \kl{DPO-semantics}, by \kl{vertical FPC-pullback decomposition}, the square marked $(*_{\gamma})$ is an FPC. \end{itemize} In summary, we have thus demonstrated the unique existence of a $\bD_1$-morphism consisting of the squares marked $(\dag_{\gamma})$ and $(*_{\gamma})$ that make the diagram in $\bD_1$ commute, which concludes the proof. \end{proof}
+By the \kl(ssm){decomposition property of $\cM$-morphisms}, these morphisms are moreover in $\cM$. \item By \kl{pushout-pullback decomposition}, the square marked $(\dag_{\gamma})$ is a pushout. \item For the case of \kl{DPO-semantics}, yet again by \kl{pushout-pullback decomposition}, the square marked $(*_{\gamma})$ is a pushout. \item For the case of \kl{SqPO-semantics}, by \kl{vertical FPC-pullback decomposition}, the square marked $(*_{\gamma})$ is an FPC. \end{itemize} In summary, we have thus demonstrated the unique existence of a $\bD_1$-morphism consisting of the squares marked $(\dag_{\gamma})$ and $(*_{\gamma})$ that make the diagram in $\bD_1$ commute, which concludes the proof. \end{proof}

 Finally, taking full advantage of the results presented in Section~\ref{sec:fib}, we will investigate the existence of the requisite fibrational structures for the source and target functors on the \kl{double categories} for all of the categorical rewriting semantics of Definition~\ref{def:crs}.
+Let us first recall the properties that have to be satisfied by a category $\bfC$ to be suitable to carry \kl{DPO-semantics} or \kl{SqPO-semantics}: \begin{itemize} \item For \kl{DPO-semantics}, it is required that $\bfC$ \kl{has $\cM$-multi-IPCs}, that it \kl(ssm){has pushouts along $\cM$-morphisms}, and that \kl(ssm){$\cM$-morphisms are stable under pushout} (i.e., the latter two points amount to axiom \kl(adhVK){(V-ii)}). \item For \kl{SqPO-semantics}, it is required that $\bfC$ \kl(ssm){has FPCs along $\cM$-morphisms}, that it \kl(ssm){has pushouts along $\cM$-morphisms}, and that \kl(ssm){$\cM$-morphisms are stable under pushout} (i.e., the latter two points amount to axiom \kl(adhVK){(V-ii)}). \end{itemize}

+For \kl{DPO-semantics}, recall from Lemma~\ref{prop:mIPCexistence} that a sufficient condition to ensure that $\bfC$ \kl{has $\cM$-multi-IPCs} is that $\bfC$ \kl(ssm){has pullbacks along $\cM$-morphisms} (i.e., axiom \kl(adhVK){(V-i)}), that \kl(ssm){pushouts along $\cM$-morphisms are stable under $\cM$-pullbacks} (i.e., axiom \kl(notationVKa){(V-iii-a)}), and that \kl(aps){pushouts along $\cM$-morphisms are pullbacks} (cf.\ Theorem~\ref{cor:adhPOPB}); hence, in summary, it is sufficient to require that $\bfC$ is a \kl{vertical weak adhesive HLR category}.
+For SqPO-semantics, in addition to asking that $\bfC$ be a vertical weak adhesive HLR category, we must further ask that it has FPCs along $\cM$-morphisms.